 Which TV shows are doing the best?
 The worst?
 Cancelled or renewed?
 Wondering how your favorite series are doing in the ratings?
 Here are the final season average ratings of the 2022-23 network TV shows — through the end of week 13 (Sunday, December 18, 2022).

-ABC shows (so far): 20/20, Abbott Elementary, America’s Funniest Home Videos, The Bachelorette, Big Sky, Celebrity Wheel of Fortune, The Conners, Dancing with the Stars, The Goldbergs, The Good Doctor, The Great Christmas Light Fight, Grey’s Anatomy, Home Economics, A Million Little Things, Queens, The Rookie, Shark Tank, Station 19, Supermarket Sweep, and The Wonder Years.
+ABC shows (so far): 20/20, Abbott Elementary, Alaska Daily, America’s Funniest Home Videos, Bachelor in Paradise, Big Sky, Celebrity Jeopardy!, Celebrity Wheel of Fortune, The Conners, The Goldbergs, The Good Doctor, The Great Christmas Light Fight, Grey’s Anatomy, Home Economics, The Parent Test, The Rookie, The Rookie: Feds, Shark Tank, and Station 19.

 Note: If you’re not seeing the updated charts, please try reloading the page.
 You can also view them here.

 The averages are based on the final national numbers (live plus same-day viewing).
 Keep in mind that the demo numbers are typically what’s most important to advertisers.
 Therefore, that’s how the networks measure success.
 Advertisers typically pay more for ad time on a show that has a higher demo rating.
 Because older viewers don’t count?
 No, it’s because younger viewers watch less traditional TV and are harder to reach.
 It’s also important to remember that ratings are designed to estimate how many people watch a show’s commercials — not the show itself.
 That’s what advertisers pay for.